safespring/docs/content/backup/status.md

 Safespring is currently working at our highest priority to add resources to the service.
 We believe this will bring the problem under control and resume normal service quality for all users.
-This work is currently ongoing.
-As the migration process will be incremental we expect full mitigation to take time in the order of several days.
+As the migration process will be incremental we expect full mitigation to take time.
+The service will remain operational while this work happens.

+#### Worklog Firday 2.3.2108 15:00

+* We've successfully developed and used a migration process that will allow us to spread the load on the service.

+* Together with our largest customer we've migrated around ~40 nodes and their complete backup data and history.
+As of today, no data loss or unexpected side issues has arised.

+* We're seeing data migration speeds at around 500mb/s which is good considered the service has and still will be fully operational while the migrations take place.

+* No further customer reports of missed backing up of files has been reported.
+  If you want to check if you might be affected, read the rest of this page.

-As of Monday 26.2.2018 14:00 the following is current:
+#### Worklog Monday 26.2.2018 14:00

 * New hardware has been put in place and verified